Spectrum Health: Other facilities and services

 Spectrum Health Continuing Care is West Michigan's largest provider of post-acute services, including rehabilitative, long-term acute, home and residential care.
 Spectrum Health has an air ambulance helicopter service, called Aeromed, that transports patients between accident scenes as well as between hospitals and the airport.
 Spectrum Health Visiting Nurses Association provides home care services in the West Michigan area.

+The Lemmen-Holton Cancer Pavilion is an outpatient cancer center located in the Grand Rapids Medical Mile.
+It was developed to bring all cancer research and patient service delivery under one roof in the Spectrum Health System.

 As of 2019 the organization has leased space in 26 places to house administrative employees.
 In 2019 it announced it would centralize its staff, totaling 1,200, into a single building in Downtown Grand Rapids.
 The plans call for it to have eight stories.
-The organization plans to spend $100 million.
+The organization planned to spend $100 million.
 The Downtown Development Authority (DDA) of Grand Rapids approved Spectrum's plan in October 2021.

-Awards and recognition

-As a system, Spectrum Health has earned hundreds of awards.
-Recent awards include: